 Just a few years ago the biggest ring (lowest gear) on an Ultegra cassette had 27 teeth.
 In recent years, road cassettes began appearing with lower gears (larger rings).
 It has taken the industry some time to catch up with the needs of the recreational rider, but last spring (2018), the Ultegra road groupset included a cassette with 34 teeth.

 If your road bike has the standard 34-50 chainset, you can now have a 1:1 gear ratio.
 This gear ratio (or lower) is recommended by Cycling UK as a minimum for touring.

 Question: What do I mean by a low gear?

 Answer: low enough to be able to spin at 80+ rpm (rather than having to “grind”) up a 12-15% climb.

 The consensus is that spinning is the most efficient way to climb for most people (if you’ve been watching the Tour, you won’t need reminding).
 Tour riders don’t need a very low gear because they can produce enough power (350+ watts) to spin up the whole of a 10k climb (+ most Alpine climbs are not that steep.
 The iconic Alpe d’Huez has an average gradient of 8% with nothing steeper than 11%).
 By contrast, recreational riders typically produce half that power (+ our climbs are often steeper – even if they are much shorter).

-The good news for those of us with “road bikes” is that the industry at last understands all this and a few months ago Shimano added a 11-34 cassette to its Ultegra groupset.
+The good news for those of us with “road bikes” is that the industry at last understands all this and in the spring of 2018 Shimano added a 11-34 cassette to its Ultegra groupset.
 Not all shops are selling it yet, but you can find it here.